 HOW TO Key Text: Isaiah 14:16, 17 Sixteen years ago the Rolling Stones made a song called "Sympathy for the Devil."
 Their concern for his welfare seemed genuine, but that was hardly a surprise.
-Long before that song their music had echoed an unmistakable fondness for his values and well-being.
+Long before that song their must have a choed an unmistakable fondness for his polytog and sold have for his values and well-being.